sensu/sensu-go-workshop/README.md

    }
    ```

-   _NOTE: the Sensu services (i.e. `sensu-enterprise` and `sensu-client`) don't
+   > _WHAT IS THE SENSU TRANSPORT?
+The Sensu services (i.e. `sensu-enterprise`
-   actually communicate directly with each other; they do so via a message bus
+   and `sensu-client`) don't actually communicate directly with each other; they
-   or `"transport"`.
-The default [Sensu Transport][14] is RabbitMQ, but Redis is
+   do so via a message bus or `"transport"`.
+The default [Sensu Transport][14]
-   also supported and that's what we're using here._
+   is RabbitMQ, but Redis is also supported and that's what we're using here._

    Now we just need to start the agent: